TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 ### Solution

-This project demonstrates how to create a desktop application that uses one of the most popular library for building UI on React — [shadcn/ui](https://ui.shadcn.com/).
-The showcased application is a web server that utilizes the JxBrowser API to render web UI from the [web-app](/web-app) directory.

-Rendering web UI is different depending on the mode: production or development.

-In the development mode, you can start a local Vite server that will host the web application.

-However, the Vite server isn't designed for production use.
-In this case, we will need an approach based on intercepting URL requests and registering a custom scheme for loading web UI resources.
+JxBrowser allows embedding a Chromium-based browser into Java desktop applications.
+It allows developers to create cross-platform desktop apps that combine the power of Java platform and the flexibility of web technologies.

-Communication between Java and UI is implemented using Protobuf and gRPC.
+Communication between Java backend and TypeScript frontend is implemented using Protobuf and gRPC.
 These technologies provide an effective solution, enabling fast and reliable communication with a well-structured approach to data exchange.

-To sum up, here is a short list of benefits:

-1. Full automation of rendering.
-2. Advanced CSS, responsive design, and rich library of pre-designed components.
-3. Web technologies' modular design makes it easy to update, scale, and improve the UI as needs change.